noomerzx/node-express-boilerplate/README.md

 ```

-But you need to config db connection and which table you need to generate model in 'src/migration/config.js' first, See the example below.
+But you need to config db connection and which table you need to picked in 'src/migration/config.js' first, See the example below.

 ```javascript
 {